 Career programs at Coahoma Community College vary in the amount of time required or recommended for normal completion.
-A certificate of completion in specific areas may be issued to a student who completes component parts of a program which are less than the total program.
+A career certificate or a technical certificate of completion in all program areas may be issued to a student who completes component parts of a program which are less than the total program.
 The student must request that the specific certificate be issued.